Mosh0110/Ranking-Transferability-of-Adversarial-Examples/README.md

 # Ranking-transferability-of-Adversarial-Examples
-Supplementary materials readme
-This is the additional material readme for the manuscript named “Transferability ranking for adversarial examples”.
-We include here the content of the supplied code. its requirements and the instructions on how to use it.
+This is the code for the paper named “Transferability ranking for adversarial examples”.
+We include here the content of the code, its requirements and the instructions on how to use it.

 Content